Overview

 Speech

-Give a speech on: “A trend I think is harmful...” (time: 2 - 2:30 minutes)
+Give a speech on: “A news headline I think more people should hear about, and why it is important.” (time: 2 - 2:30 minutes)

 Questions